rebeccanakhanu/phase-1-javascript-functions-continued/README.md

 wrapAdjective("%")("a dedicated programmer"); //=> "You are %a dedicated programmer%!"
 ```

-Run `learn` to verify you've gotten this set of tests passing.
+Run `learn` to verify you've gotten this set of tests passing
 ## Conclusion

 In this lesson, we've covered the basics of function declaration, invocation,